-Please note that the CCTST is different from the Major Field Test.
-All seniors must take the CCTST; only selected majors take the Major Field Test.
-You will be contacted by your department with dates and locations of tests if you are required to take the Major Field Test.
-If you are graduating from a program that requires a Major Field Test, you must complete both the CCTST and the Major Field Test.
+No. The CCTST is different from a Major Field Test (e.g. the "Senior Business Exam").
+All graduating seniors must take the CCTST; only those in certain majors take a Major Field Test.
+You will be contacted by your department with the dates and locations of tests if you are required to take a Major Field Test.
+If you are graduating from a program that requires a Major Field Test, you must complete both the CCTST and the Major Field Test in order to graduate.

 Some students are exempt from the CCTST requirement.
 To find out if you qualify for an exemption, contact the Office of Assessment at firstname.lastname@example.org or (423) 439-4236 if ...

 - you have already taken the CCTST;